aembke/fred.rs/docs/README.md

 Commands are processed in series, but the `auto_pipeline` flag controls whether the `send_to_server` function waits on the server to respond or not.
 When commands can be pipelined this way the loop can process requests as quickly as they can be written to a socket.
-This model also creates a pleasant developer experience where we can pretty much ignore many synchronization issues, and as a result it's much easier to reason about how features like reconnection should work.
-It's also easy to implement socket flushing optimizations with this model.
+This model also creates a pleasant developer experience where we can pretty much ignore many synchronization issues, and as a result it's easier to reason about how features like reconnection should work.
+It's also relatively easy to implement socket flushing optimizations with this model.

 However, this has some drawbacks: